By way of reminder, this blog is not so much about divorce as it is about divorce for the believer who is unequally yoked with an unbeliever.

 - By endangerment (attempted murder and real physical harm at minimum)

-Now we can consider the first exception which interrupts the blessing of lifelong marital bliss.
+Having briefly noted porneia as Jesus’ “exception clause” in the immediate context we can now consider the first exception which interrupts the blessing of lifelong marital union.
 It is in my opinion a far superior, but a less obvious (to our utter shame) exception to God’s intentions that marriage was intended to be a life-long covenant of love between a husband and his wife.
-It is also seen in Jesus’ teaching in the 19th chapter of Matthew.
+It is also seen in Jesus’ teaching in the 19th chapter of Matthew, but it is not in the immediate context of his reply to the Pharisees.

 This exception is so ubiquitous in scripture that it is even the first command in the scriptures found in Genesis 1:4 “God saw that the light was good; and God separated the light from the darkness.”
-In this instance, God’s command is an implied command for man to follow after God’s example and keep separate light from darkness, but it is often repeated as a direct command.
+In this instance, God’s command is an implied command for man to follow after God’s example and separate light from darkness, and it is often repeated in Scripture as a direct command.
 Leviticus 20:26 says, “Thus you are to be holy to Me, for I the Lord am holy; and I have set you apart from the peoples to be Mine.”
+Also Deuteronomy 7:1-4 “…You shall not intermarry with them…”; 13:6-11 “…The wife you cherish…”.

 God frequently commands His children to refrain from marrying foreigners.
-By foreigners God does not mean people from other lands, but rather He is referring to people who worship anything other than God.
+By foreigners God does not mean people from other lands, different races or different cultures but rather God is referring to people who fail to submit themselves to him.
 God’s people are not to be bound together with unbelievers in marriage (2 Corinthians 6:14).

 Today being unequally yoked to unbelievers is almost viewed as an inconsequential condition.
 Nothing could be further from the truth.
 The greatest treachery a spouse could commit is being unrepentant and unfaithful to God.
 God does not want His children to be bound together or unequally yoked to unbelievers because bad company corrupts good morals (1 Corinthians 15:33).
 In fact, such relationships to unbelievers always leads to idolatry, which is spiritual adultery.

-It was upon this foundation from the Old Testament that marriage was a family of faith institution that Jesus teaches about marriage and divorce.
-When Jesus says that marriage makes the two become one flesh it is assumed that God’s children would not enter into marriage by breaking God’s command to marry only within the family of faith.
+Marriage is first a creation ordinance, which means it applies to all people.
+However, as with everything else marriage is to be viewed through a different lens for the followers of Christ Jesus.
+Jesus teaches about marriage and divorce from the Old Testament foundation that marriage, for the people of God, is a family of faith institution.
+When Jesus says that marriage makes the two become one flesh it is assumed that God’s children would not enter into marriage with an unbeliever.
 So then, whenever a believer comes to the realization that they are joined in marriage to an unbeliever, then at that time they are to separate the light from the darkness, which means in the context of marriage they must get a divorce.

 Not only are these many Old Testament passages the context in which Jesus is teaching, not only is this the assumption that God’s word always has when teaching on marriage and divorce, but Jesus teaches the principle of this exception in Matthew 19:29, “And everyone who has left houses or brothers or sisters or father or mother or wife or children or farms for My name’s sake, will receive many times as much, and will inherit eternal life.”
-Most modern translations of God’s word have removed the word “wife” from this text demonstrating the bias of the interpreters.
+Most modern translations of God’s word have removed the word “wife” from this text perhaps demonstrating a bias on the part of the interpreters (Although “wife” has not been removed from Luke’s version of the same teaching found in Luke 18:29).

-I discovered the inclusion of “wife” in this text when I was reading Jonathan Edwards’ lectures compiled into the book titled Charity and Its Fruits, which you should all read as it is among the very best books ever written.
+I discovered the inclusion of “wife” in this text when I was reading Jonathan Edwards’ lectures compiled into the book titled Charity and Its Fruits, which all who love God should read.
 Edwards quotes this verse in lecture XII, and the translation he used still contained the word “wife”.
 You will also find a note in the column of the NASB Side-Column Reference Edition Copyright 1996 by The Lockman Foundation referring to wife being in at least one early manuscript.